libreswitch/switchd-fpa-plugin/README.md

 What is ops-switchd-fpa-plugin?
 ----------------------------------------
-The **ops-switchd-fpa-plugin** is the OpenSwitch sub-module (sub-repository) to support the Marvell® Prestera devices.
-This plugin implements Marvell driver (plugin) over FPA.
+The **ops-switchd-fpa-plugin** is the OpenSwitch sub-module (sub-repository) to support the Marvell® Prestera devices

+The implementation is written over Marvell FPA interfaces API.
+The API and documentation for it, are available in https://github.com/Marvell-switching/fpa-switch.

 What is the structure of the repository?
 ----------------------------------------